LaTeX Packages by Robert Whittaker

 - The

-jfm.bst supplied by the Journal of Fluid Mechanics.
+jfm.bst file supplied by the Journal of Fluid Mechanics.

 I've just made a few improvements, mainly to more closely conform to